 If you’re trying to stick to a budget or just manage your money better, there are plenty of apps designed to track your finances and promote better saving and spending habits.
 Budgeting apps sometimes have different features, but they all essentially work to give you a better idea of where your money is going.

-MagnifyMoney reviewed several budget apps and determined which ones were best for specific needs.
+MagnifyMoney reviewed several apps and determined the best budgeting apps for specific needs.
 We emphasized apps that are broadly useful and accessible for most people, with priority given to those that are free to use.

 MagnifyMoney’s choice as the best overall budgeting app is Mint, one of the most popular and well-established apps in the space.
-Mint has built-in integrations for automatically syncing information from financial institutions and allows users to customize their budget with a degree of flexibility that’s not always available with other budgeting apps.
+Mint has built-in integrations for automatically syncing information from savings accounts and other kinds of accounts, and it allows users to customize their budget with a degree of flexibility that’s not always available with other budgeting tools.
 Importantly, it’s free.
 Mint generates revenue with third-party advertisements.

 Users can choose to classify their budgets and savings goals however they want, and Mint records all transactions for them.
-Mint provides users with useful and accessible historical data and insights on spending trends — it’s simple to use but provides comprehensive information.
+Mint provides users with useful and accessible historical data and helps track your spending — it’s simple to use but provides comprehensive information.
 Mint also sends users notifications for budget updates and suspicious financial activity.

-Among free money management apps, Mint offers the deepest and most robust tools for budgeting with custom goals and categories.
+Among the best apps for budgeting, Mint offers the deepest and most robust tools for budgeting with custom goals and categories.
 It’s the best choice for most users, including and especially those who are new to tracking budgets and financial goals.